Shri-Dev123/Doeasily_task/README.md

 - **Edit Party Details:** To update the details of a party, click the "Edit" button in the corresponding row.
 The form will open with the existing details pre-filled.
 Modify the information as needed and click "Update Party" to save the changes.

+- **Search Party By Name:** To Search the details of a party, input the name of the party inthe search input field.
+Then click on the Search button to show the table according to the search term.

 - **Delete a Party:** If you wish to remove a party from the list, click the "Delete" button in the corresponding row.
 Confirm the deletion, and the party will be removed from the list.

 ## Technologies Used